Labour market overview, UK: January 2025

 Coherence of data sources

 Understanding coherence challenges around the LFS continues to be a priority.
-As we have previously communicated, we are undertaking a further reweighting of LFS-based statistics, which is due to be published as part of our December publication of labour market statistics.
-Our expectation is that this will improve the coherence picture as strong population growth in recent years is incorporated into our estimates of all three labour market statuses.
-Though, the extent to which any gap for employment will be reduced is not yet clear.
+Reweighting has improved the coherence picture, as strong population growth in recent years is now incorporated into our estimates of all three labour market statuses.

-Additionally, we are looking to refresh our work on reconciling estimates of employment from the LFS and WFJ.
-This work makes several adjustments to both LFS and WFJ estimates to try and account for known differences in concepts, coverage and measurement.
+We are looking to refresh our work on reconciling estimates of employment from the LFS and WFJ.
+This work makes several adjustments to both LFS and WFJ estimates to try and account for known differences in concepts, coverage, and measurement.

-Before the pandemic, these adjustments could explain around 40% to 50% of the gap in jobs measured by the two sources.
-However, when last published in 2022, this percentage had decreased to below 30%.
+Before the coronavirus (COVID-19) pandemic, these adjustments could explain around 40% to 50% of the gap in jobs measured by the two sources.
+However, this percentage had decreased to below 30% when last published in 2022.

 These adjustments are based on a range of assumptions and data sources, some of which are now relatively dated.
 Therefore, we are starting work to refresh these data sources and assumptions where possible.
 This will help us to understand the extent to which recent divergence in trends can be explained by known differences between the sources.